nicholasmfraser/oa_altmetrics_cwts/documentation.md

 ![](documentation_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

 Interestingly, Green OA growth is driven more strongly by articles which are also available at the corresponding journal page.
-The decrease in OA coverage after 2018 is in part due to the issues with PMC coverage documented above, and also likely due to journal embargo periods.
-A more fine-grained analysis shows the share of Green OA in each journal type:
+The decrease in Green OA coverage after 2018 is in part due to the issues with PMC coverage documented above, and also likely due to journal embargo periods.
+A more fine-grained analysis shows, for the articles available at the journal page, the number of articles contributing to Green OA for each journal type:

 ![](documentation_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->